wanda1/Homework-1-Rutgers-Bootcamp/README.md

 Ripple is trying to solve a major problem in the space of finance right now.
 International payments currently are very slow and costly.
-Most payments go through SWIFT, a messaging network used by banks to transfer information, such as money transfer instructions(https://www.investopedia.com/articles/personal-finance/050515/how-swift-system-works.asp).
+Most payments go through SWIFT, a messaging network used by banks to transfer information, such as money transfer instructions.
 Payments that go through SWIFT often have to go through multiple banks because of the many different currencies involved.
 For example, if buisness A wants to send YEN to buisness B, which uses